himanshu-kumar-verma/Superstore-Sales-Analysis-and-Interactive-Dashboard-Using-Excel/01_README.md

 ## 🎯 Brief Summary
-An end-to-end data analysis project that explores Superstore sales data to uncover business insights using Excel based data cleaning, pivot tables, and an interactive dashboard.
+An end to end data analysis project that explores Superstore sales data to uncover business insights using Excel based data cleaning, pivot tables, and an interactive dashboard.

 ## 📌 Overview